nitrictech/docs/docs/guides/api-with-nextjs.md

 ## Project structure

-This project is structured as a monorepo, using [turborepo](https://turborepo.org).
-The project is split into three main areas:
+The project is split into two main areas:

 - **todo-api** - This is where the Nitric API is stored
 - **web** - This is where your Next.js application is stored